tensorpack/tensorpack/examples/DoReFa-Net/README.md

 [DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients](http://arxiv.org/abs/1606.06160), by Zhou et al.

 We hosted a demo at CVPR16 on behalf of Megvii, Inc, running a real-time 1/4-VGG size DoReFa-Net on ARM and half-VGG size DoReFa-Net on FPGA.
-We're not planning to release those runtime bit-op libraries for now.
-In this repo, bit operations are run in float32.
+We're not planning to release our C++ runtime for bit-operations.
+In this repo, bit operations are performed through `tf.float32`.

 Pretrained model for 1-2-6-AlexNet is available at [google drive](https://drive.google.com/a/%20megvii.com/folderview?id=0B308TeQzmFDLa0xOeVQwcXg1ZjQ).